-The 2008 committee discussed some trends that the student-selected portfolios revealed.
-Since one of the members was familiar with the students' work, he identified artifacts that may have worked better to demonstrate particular goals.
-Additionally, two students paired artifacts with what seemed to be the wrong goals.
+The 2010 portfolio again illustrated that students seem to be confused by the learning goals, establishing a trend.
+The artifact submitted for L3/L4 would have easily been suited for L2, as it provided a wealth of research on the context for the literature.
+There was a similar issue with the portfolios submitted in 2009.
 While this may reveal a lack of student understanding of the concepts related to the goals (or simply lack of understanding of the goals themselves), it also reveals that student selection of artifacts can be misleading.
 The committee came up with some options for artifact assembly and collection: